Empress Matilda: Conclusion of the war

 Matilda decided to return to Normandy in 1148, partially due to her difficulties with the Church.
-The Empress had occupied the strategically essential Devizes Castle in 1142, maintaining her court there, but legally it still belonged to Josceline de Bohon, the bishop of Salisbury, and in late 1146 Pope Eugene III intervened to support his claims, threatening Matilda with excommunication if she did not return it.
+She had occupied the strategically essential Devizes Castle in 1142, maintaining her court there, but legally it still belonged to Josceline de Bohon, Bishop of Salisbury, and in late 1146 Pope Eugene III intervened to support his claims, threatening Matilda with excommunication if she did not return it.
 Matilda first played for time, then left for Normandy in early 1148, leaving the castle to Henry, who then procrastinated over its return for many years.
 Matilda re-established her court in Rouen, where she met with her sons and husband and probably made arrangements for her future life in Normandy, and for Henry's next expedition to England.
 Matilda chose to live in the priory of Notre Dame du Pré, situated just south of Rouen, where she lived in personal quarters attached to the priory and in a nearby palace built by Henry.

-Matilda increasingly devoted her efforts to the administration of Normandy, rather than the war in England.
+Matilda increasingly devoted her efforts to the administration of Normandy, rather than to the war in England.
 Geoffrey sent the bishop of Thérouanne to Rome in 1148 to campaign for Henry's right to the English throne, and opinion within the English Church gradually shifted in Henry's favour.
 Matilda and Geoffrey made peace with Louis VII, who in return supported Henry's rights to Normandy.
 Geoffrey died unexpectedly in 1151, and Henry claimed the family lands.
 Henry returned to England once again at the start of 1153 with a small army, winning the support of some of the major regional barons.
 Neither side's army was keen to fight, however, and the Church brokered a truce; a permanent peace followed, under which Henry recognised Stephen as king, but became Stephen's adopted son and successor.
 Meanwhile, Normandy faced considerable disorder and the threat of baronial revolt, which Matilda was unable to totally suppress.
 Stephen died the next year, and Henry assumed the throne; his coronation used the grander of the two imperial crowns that Matilda had brought back from Germany in 1125.
 Once Henry had been crowned, the troubles facing Matilda in Normandy died away.